feral-dot-io/leptos-chartistry/README.md

 - Timestamps: Should be reworked to avoid overlapping labels. `iter_aligned_range` should be passed a Duration instead of using Period::increment.
 - Colours: need a general write up on difficulties
 - Assumes light background

+## Feedback

+- Looking for feedback on the API.
+- More example usecases.
+- Consider giving the project a star.

+## Licence

+MPL2